eclipse-tractusx/managed-service-orchestrator/docs/ARC42.md

 SDE must be a selectable item in marketspace of third-party (providing an instance of EDC, SDEbackend, SDEFrontend, and storage as a in the third-party service provider tenant)

 Onboarding:
 Onboard SME/Company in third-party. (what data are necessary to  be able to do this without interaction of SME/Company) Customers will only have access to SDEFrontend, but not any access to managed data space itself

 Auto-Setup:

 1. deploy EDC
-2. register EDC instance at DAPS
+2. register EDC instance at Managed Identity Wallet through Portal
-3. deploy SDE(Frontend, backend, and storage in one pod?)
+3. deploy SDE(Frontend, backend, and storage as 3 different pods)
-4. configure the SDEbackend to get access to Digital Twin Registry
+4. configure the  SDEbackend to get access to Digital Twin Registry, BPDM, Connector discovery, BPN discovery service
 5. configure SDEFrontend to be accessed via oidc token vom Portal
 6. configure the SDEbackend to provide the correct link in Digital Twin Registry to its EDC instance
 7. configure EDC to allow authorized requests to request data registered in Digital Twin Registry